Fabulous figs

 Raspberry x Blackberry

 What do you get when you cross a raspberry and a blackberry?
 A loganberry!
-They’re named after the horticulturist James Logan, who accidentally created this new hybrid.
-The fruit have a slightly elongated shape like a blackberry but are a dark purplish red colour, similar to raspberries.
+They’re named after the horticulturist James Logan, who accidentally created this new hybrid (we'll call that a happy accident).
+The fruit have a slightly elongated shape like a blackberry, but are a dusky purplish raspberry red colour.
+As for the flavour, loganberries taste like blackberries and raspberries in a single mouthful!

-Loganberries are an ideal berry for growing at home, as they’re hard to find in supermarkets and green grocers as they don’t transport or store well.
-No transport issues when they’re growing in your backyard!
-The berries might not even make it back into the house.
+Loganberries are very much a treat reserved for home gardeners; you're unlikely to find them in supermarkets or fruit shops because they don’t transport or store well.
+But there aren't any transport issues when they’re growing in your backyard.
+The berries might not even make it back into the house, lol.

-Loganberries grow best in cool to warm temperate zones.
-They are a ‘brambleberry’ which grow on canes up to 1.5 m tall.
+Loganberries are happiest in NZs Temperate and Subtropical zones: they perform best where there's a low risk of spring frosts.
+They're a ‘brambleberry’ which grow on canes up to 1.5 m tall.
 To make maintenance easier (and promote a better harvest), loganberries can be grown up between 2 wires on a T-shaped trellis.
-Look out for thornless varieties of loganberry, which will create a much less painful berry growing experience!
-During autumn, cut back to ground level the canes that have borne fruit, leaving fresh, newer canes to grow and provide fruit next summer.
+Look out for thornless varieties, which will ensure a much less painful berry growing experience!
+During autumn, cut the canes that have borne fruit back to ground level, leaving fresh new canes to grow and provide fruit next summer.
 Do this each year to avoid the canes getting messy and out of control.

 Loganberries prefer a slightly acidic, moist rich soil.
-Before planting, improve the soil with a concentrated source of rich organic matter like Yates Thrive Natural Blood Bone with Seaweed and then reapply around the root zone every 8 weeks from spring to autumn to promote lots of healthy cane growth, a strong root system and lots of plump, juicy berries.
-Yates Thrive Natural Blood Bone with Seaweed is also boosted with New Zealand seaweed, which encourages strong root development and improved plant health.
+Before planting, improve the soil with a concentrated source of rich organic matter like Yates Thrive Natural Blood & Bone, then reapply it around the root zone every 8 weeks from spring through to autumn.
+This promotes lots of healthy cane growth, a strong root system and lots of plump, juicy berries.
+Yates Thrive Natural Blood & Bone is also boosted with New Zealand seaweed, which encourages strong root development and improved plant health.

-Fruit protection tip: birds will enjoy loganberries as much as you, so some bird netting may be required to protect your developing crop.
+Fruit protection tip: birds will enjoy loganberries as much as you do, so some bird netting may be required to protect your developing crop.

 Related products